mmajcica/win-rm-file-copy/README.md

 ## Task version history

+* 2.0.5 - Solved the issues introduced with v2.0.2 where reverse lookup data in DNS is not present
 * 2.0.2 - Resolve CNAME before creating a WinRM session ([#2](https://github.com/mmajcica/win-rm-file-copy/issues/2))
 * 2.0.1 - Implements the Skip CA Check for HTTPS with a self signed certificate ([#1](https://github.com/mmajcica/win-rm-file-copy/issues/1))